Chandni Chowk

-The Chandni Chowk (meaning Moonlight Square) is a Street market square it is one of the oldest and busiest markets in Old Delhi, India.
-Located close to the Old Delhi railway station, the Mughal-era Red Fort is located at the eastern fringes of Chandni Chowk.
+Chandni Chowk (meaning "Moonlight Square") is a street market square located in Old Delhi, India.
+One of the oldest and busiest markets in Delhi, the Mughal-era Red Fort straddles the eastern fringes of Chandni Chowk.
 It was built in 1650 by the Mughal Emperor, Shah Jahan, and designed by his daughter, Jahanara.
 The street spanning the market was historically divided by canals, engineered to reflect moonlight.
-These canals have since been closed, leaving behind a transformed urban landscape.
+These canals have since been closed and destroyed following British occupation, leaving behind a transformed urban landscape predisposed to congestion and chaos.
 It remains one of India's largest wholesale markets.

 History

-Procession of the Emperor Bahadur Shah II on Eid in Chandni Chowk in 1843.
+Procession of the Emperor Bahadur Shah II trawling through Chandni Chowk in 1843 on Eid.